Inference with Mondrian Random Forests: Introduction

 \subsection{Contributions}

 Our paper contributes to the literature on the foundational statistical properties of Mondrian random forest regression estimation with two main results.
-Firstly, we give a central limit theorem for the classical Mondrian random forest point estimator, and propose valid large-sample inference procedures employing a consistent standard error estimator.
-We establish this result by deploying a martingale central limit theorem \citep[Theorem~3.2]{hall2014martingale} because we need to handle delicate probabilistic features of the Mondrian random forest estimator.
+Firstly, we give a central limit theorem for the classical Mondrian random forest point estimator under weak conditions, and propose valid large-sample inference procedures employing a consistent standard error estimator.
+We establish these results by deploying a restricted moments version of the Berry--Esseen theorem for independent but not identically distributed (i.n.i.d.) random variables \citep[Theorem~5.7]{Petrov_1995_Book} because we need to handle delicate probabilistic features of the Mondrian random forest estimator.
 In particular, we deal with the existence of Mondrian cells which are ``too small'' and lead to a reduced effective (local) sample size for some trees in the forest.
-Such pathological cells are in fact typical in Mondrian random forests and complicate the probability limits of certain sample averages; in fact, small Mondrian random forests (or indeed a single Mondrian tree) remain random even in the limit due to the lack of ensembling.
-The presence of ``small'' cells renders inapplicable prior distributional approximation results for partitioning-based estimators in the literature \citep{huang2003local,cattaneo2020large}, since the commonly required quasi-uniformity assumption on the underlying partitioning scheme is violated by partitions generated using the Mondrian process.
+Such pathological cells are in fact typical in Mondrian random forests and complicate the probability limits of certain sample averages; in fact, small Mondrian random forests (or indeed single Mondrian trees) remain random even in the limit due to the lack of ensembling.
+The presence of such small cells renders inapplicable prior distributional approximation results for partitioning-based estimators in the literature \citep{huang2003local,cattaneo2020large}, since the commonly required quasi-uniformity assumption on the underlying partitioning scheme (cf., $\alpha$-regularity in the adaptive random forest literature) is violated by partitions generated using the Mondrian process.
 We circumvent this technical challenge by establishing new theoretical results for Mondrian partitions and their associated Mondrian trees and forests, which may be of independent interest.
+Our distributional approximation does not rely on sample splitting; unlike approaches based on ``honest'' trees, the estimator is fit using the entire sample of covariates and responses simultaneously.